 GENEALOGY OF AARON AND HIS SONS

 These were the generations of Aaron and Moses when the Eternal spoke with Moses on Mount Sinai: Aaron’s sons were Nadav the first-born, Avihu, Elazar, and Ithamar—they were the anointed who were ordained to serve as Kohanim.
-But Nadav and Avihu died before the Eternal when they offered unauthorized fire before the Eternal in the wilderness of Sinai, and they had no sons.
-So only Elazar and Ithamar serve as Kohanim before their father Aaron.
+But Nadav and Avihu died before the Eternal when they offered unauthorized fire before the Eternal in the Wilderness of Sinai, and they had no sons.
+So only Elazar and Ithamar would serve as Kohanim before their father Aaron.

 SERVICE AND CENSUS OF THE LEVITES

 The Eternal charges Moses to place the tribe of Levi at the service of Aaron the Kohen.
 They shall keep the service of the Tabernacle for Aaron and for the entire congregation before the Tent of Meeting and with respect to its implements.
-Assign Aaron and his sons responsibility for their Kehuna (Priesthood).
+Assign Aaron and his sons responsibility for their Kehunah (Priesthood).
 An unauthorized person who approaches shall be put to death.

-The Eternal declares to Moses that He is taking the Levites from among the Children of Israel in place of the Firstborn, first issue of the womb, “and the Levites shall be Mine.”
-(Numbers 3:12) By this designation the Levites will replace the Firstborn, who became the Eternal’s when He struck down every firstborn in the land of Egypt and sanctified every firstborn in Israel, from man to beast, as His own (cf. Exodus 12:29-13:1).
+The Eternal declares to Moses that He is taking the Levites from among the Children of Israel in place of the Firstborn, first issue of the womb, “and the Levites shall be Mine” (Numbers 3:12).
+By this designation the Levites will replace the Firstborn, who became the Eternal’s when He struck down every firstborn in the land of Egypt and sanctified every firstborn in Israel, from man to beast, as His own (cf. Exodus 12:29-13:1).

-The Eternal charges Moses in the wilderness of Sinai to record every male of the children of Levi, according to their families and father’s house, from the age of one month and older.
+The Eternal charges Moses in the Wilderness of Sinai to record every male of the children of Levi, according to their families and father’s house, from the age of one month and older.
 Moses does accordingly.